 - The water comes from the protected watersheds of the Cedar and South Fork Tolt rivers in the Cascade Mountains, and meets or exceeds state and federal water quality requirements.

-- Eight municipalities and water districts in King County are members of the Cascade Water Alliance.
+- Seven municipalities and water districts in King County are members of the Cascade Water Alliance.